syncfusion-content/flutter-docs/Flutter/treemap/color-customization.md

 ## Level color

-You can apply unique color to the levels to differentiate the rendering of multiple levels using the `TreemapLevel.color` property.
+You can apply uniform color to the whole level using the `TreemapLevel.color` property.

 {% tabs %}
 {% highlight Dart %}